-A. The list of landmarks, historic preservation districts, contributing resources and structures of merit shall be known, collectively, as the Alameda County Register.

-B. Initially, the following properties are considered eligible for inclusion on the Alameda County Register:

-- 1. Properties deemed likely significant in previous surveys (properties rated "Y" in the Ashland & Cherryland survey, "1" in the San Lorenzo survey and "K" in the East Alameda survey) that, as part of the Comprehensive Survey of Historic Sites in unincorporated Alameda County, were verified to merit continued listing; - 2.
+- A. The list of landmarks, historic preservation districts, contributing resources and structures of merit shall be known, collectively, as the Alameda County Register. - B. Initially Within 180 days of the effective date of this ordinance, the following properties are considered eligible for inclusion on the Alameda County Register: - 1.
+Properties deemed likely significant in previous surveys (properties rated "Y" in the Ashland & Cherryland survey, "1" in the San Lorenzo survey and "K" in the East Alameda survey) that, as part of the Comprehensive Survey of Historic Sites in unincorporated Alameda County, were verified to merit continued listing; - 2.
 All landmarks, contributing buildings and historic preservation districts identified in the Comprehensive Survey that were not identified in any of the three previous surveys; - 3.
 Properties identified by the Commission that meet the structure of merit criteria set forth below in 17.##080 (C) that were identified prior to the adoption of this Ordinance.

-C. Owners(s) of the properties specified in subsection B have been notified in writing that the Board of Supervisors intends to adopt a Historic Preservation Ordinance and as a result their property could be included on the Alameda County Register if they so desire.
-The property owners were notified in the manner specified in Section 17.##.120.
-Owner(s) that wish to add their property to the Alameda County Register must submit their written request to be added to the Register to the Planning Department within 180 (one hundred and eighty) days of the adoption of this Ordinance.
-Upon receipt of the written request, the property shall be verified as acceptable by conducting a cursory review of County records and conducting a site visit to confirm that no alterations have been performed that would render the property unworthy for listing.
-If no written request to be added to the Register is submitted by the owner(s) of properties specified in Subsection B to the Planning Department, within 180 (one hundred and eighty) days of the adoption of this Ordinance, such properties will not be added to the Register unless they follow the nomination procedures described in Section 17.##.080.
+C. Owners(s) of the properties specified in subsection B have been shall be notified in writing that the Board of Supervisors has intends to adopted a Historic Preservation Ordinance and as a result their property could be included on the Alameda County Register if they so desire.
+The property owners shall be were notified in the manner specified in Section 17.##.120.
+Owner(s) of these properties that wish to add their property to the Alameda County Register must submit their written request consent to be added to the Register to the Planning Department within 180 (one hundred and eighty (180) days of the adoption of this Ordinance.
+Upon receipt of the written request consent, the property shall be verified by the Director as acceptable by conducting a cursory review of County records and conducting a site visit to confirm that no alterations have been performed that would render the property unworthy ineligible for listing.
+If no written request consent to be added to the Register is submitted by the owner(s) of properties specified in Subsection B to the Planning Department; within one hundred and eighty (180) (one hundred and eighty) days of the adoption of this Ordinance, such properties will -not be added to the Register unless they are subsequently nominated pursuant to follow the nomination procedures described in Section 17.##.080.
+Lack of receipt of consent by the Director pursuant to this subsection shall not constitute a denial of a nomination.